 If you like to have a defined space for and easy access to smaller items, look for a pack with a number of interior and exterior pockets.
 We like hipbelt pockets for things you want close at hand, an exterior pocket along the top lid for small items like a headlamp or multi-tool, and a large, open main compartment for our gear.
 For school or daily use, additional exterior pockets with a key clip are always handy.

 One of our favorite pack features is a large exterior mesh pocket along the front of the pack known as a “shove-it” pocket.
 This expandable space is great for items you may need quick access to like a rain jacket or snack.
-In addition, you can throw in wet items into this outer pocket to avoid ruining the contents of your main compartment.
+In addition, you can throw wet items into this outer pocket to avoid ruining the contents of your main compartment.
 Minimalist designs omit many organization features—sometimes including the shove-it pocket—so keep an eye out for the number of internal and external pockets if those are important to you.

 Running Vest-Inspired Pockets

 We’d be remiss not to touch on running vest-inspired storage, which is a rapidly growing trend among daypacks.
-From our list above, the Arc’teryx Aerios 30, Deuter Speed Lite 25, and Black Diamond Pursuit 15 all boast front pockets on the shoulder straps (similar to running vests) that allow for easy on-the-go access to snacks and other small necessities.
+From our list above, the Arc’teryx Aerios 35, Deuter Speed Lite 25, and Black Diamond Distance 15 all boast front pockets on the shoulder straps (similar to running vests) that allow for easy on-the-go access to snacks and other small necessities.
 We’re generally big fans of this type of storage, although some designs are better executed than others.
-For example, the Speed Lite’s pockets are prohibitively small and narrow and can’t accommodate anything more than a couple snacks, while both the Aerios and Pursuit can swallow a smartphone.
+For example, the Speed Lite’s pockets are prohibitively small and narrow and can’t accommodate anything more than a couple snacks, while the Aerios can swallow a smartphone.
 Regardless of which option you choose, the front pockets do add a bit of a technical slant (these packs aren’t the best for crossing over for casual use), but serious day hikers will likely find the added convenience worth that trade-off.

 Closure Systems and Access